Infinicraft-Mod/infinicraft/README.md

 Now you should be able to run the Minecraft Client tasks and launch the mod.
 You could also build the mod, though I never did that for the video.

 ### Client Code Setup
-Create a `infinicraft` folder inside of you Minecraft build's `config` folder.
-Download `infinicraft-client` and move its contents into the new `infinicraft` folder.
-Download [Plixel LoRA](https://civitai.com/models/102368/plixel-minecraft) and put it into `models` folder, rename LoRA file to `lora_1.safetensors` If you have an OpenAI API key (or you have access to any other OpenAI-like API), edit file `apiKeys.json`.
+1. Create a `infinicraft` folder inside of you Minecraft build's `config` folder.
+2. Download `infinicraft-client` and move its contents into the new `infinicraft` folder.
+3. Download [Plixel LoRA](https://civitai.com/models/102368/plixel-minecraft) and put it into `models` folder, rename LoRA file to `lora_1.safetensors`
+4. If you have an OpenAI API key (or you have access to any other OpenAI-like API), edit file `apiKeys.json`.
+5. Install Python 3.11.
+Run `pip install -r requirements.txt` in `infinicraft` folder.
+P.S.
+On launch, script will download SD1.5 weights, it would take ~5 GB.